ccrusius/gradle-erlang-plugin/README.md

 * `outDir` (optional): The output directory for the release.
 Leave it alone unless you really need to change it.
 The default is `$buildDir/erlang/rel/$relName-$relVersion`.

-The `reltool` library directory search path will be determined automatically from the task's `Application` dependencies.

 Example `build.gradle`:
 ```groovy